-When Jealousy Incarnate’s first promo was out, my reaction was ‘who would want to watch this?’
+When Jealousy Incarnate’s first promo came out, my reaction was ‘who would want to watch this?’
 The production value of the show looked poor, the main hero did not look that great and even with Gong Hyo Jin I didn’t think it could be good.
-But mahn I was wrong!!
-My pathetic instinct was wrong as always.
-A few episodes after the show started I started reading great reviews online and I was surprised to know that the show was not just romantic but rib-ticklingly hilarious to the extent that you fall off your chair laughing.
-Now super-curious, I watched the first episode and I was like, ‘What’s so great about this?’ then I watched the second episode and then the third, the fourth, the fifth and then I smacked my head for judging a book by its cover.
-I did not even watch the first episode and dismissed the show for its packaging.
+But mahn how wrong I was!!
+My pathetic instinct failed me as always.
+A few episodes after the show was launched I read some great reviews online and was surprised to know that the show was not just romantic but rib-ticklingly hilarious to the extent that you fall off your chair laughing.
+Now, super-curious, I watched the first episode and I was like, ‘What’s so great about this?’ then I watched the second episode and then the third, the fourth, the fifth and then I smacked my head for judging a book by its cover or in this case a drama by it’s poster.
+I did not even watch the first episode and dismissed the show for its lack of visual appeal.

 Jealousy Incarnate/ Don’t Dare To Dream (2016)